purefunctor/purescript-dissect/README.md

       ForkLL n o → Right (Fork n o c)
 ```

-What the `Dissect`{.verbatim} class achieves for us is that it factors
+What the `Dissect` class achieves for us is that it factors out
-out recursion in the transformation of some type `p c`{.verbatim} into
+recursion in the transformation of some type `p c` into `p j`.
+This
-`p j`{.verbatim}.
-This allows us to implement operations such as
-`map`{.verbatim} and `traverse`{.verbatim} in a stack-safe way as
+allows us to implement operations such as `map` and `traverse` in a
-instead of relying on recursion primitives, as we\'ve successfully
+stack-safe way as instead of relying on recursion primitives, as we\'ve
-lifted recursion into a toolkit for implementing stack-based iterative
+successfully lifted recursion into a toolkit for implementing
-machines.
+stack-based iterative machines.